olliw42/mLRS-docu/docs/SETUP_SIK.md

 ### Stream Rates

-Stream rate settings are not critical, as mLRS will adjust them when needed.
-See the [CRSF Telemetry](CRSF.md#stream-rates) page for suggested settings.
+For MAVLink telemetry, stream rates must be enabled by setting the SRy/MAVy parameters in ArduPilot (ground control stations typically set stream rates upon connection).
+The exact stream rate values are not critical, as mLRS regulates the message flow when necessary.
+For recommended settings, see the [CRSF Telemetry](CRSF.md#stream-rates) page.

-## Ground Station Connection
+## Ground Control Station Connection

-Since there is no radio in the loop, the ground station connects directly to the mLRS Tx module.
+Since there is no radio in the loop, the ground control station connects directly to the mLRS Tx module.
 Several connection methods are available:

 - **USB**: Some Tx modules provide USB serial access.
 The "siktelem" firmware variant enables this on MatekSys Tx modules.
 - **Wired serial**: A TTL level USB serial adapter can be used to connect a Tx module serial port directly to a PC or mobile device.
-- **Wireless bridge (WiFi/Bluetooth)**: An ESP or HC04 module connected to the Tx module serial port can provide a WiFi or Bluetooth link to the ground station.
+- **Wireless bridge (WiFi/Bluetooth)**: An ESP or HC04 module connected to the Tx module serial port can provide a WiFi or Bluetooth link to the ground control station.
 Some Tx modules include a built-in wireless bridge.
 See [Wireless Bridge](WIRELESS_BRIDGE.md) for details.